aslams2020/TrackItRight-Platform/README.md

-# Complaint Chain Tracker for Public Issues
+# TrackItRight⚡: A Complaint Chain Tracker for Public Issues

 ## 📌 Overview
 The **Complaint Chain Tracker** is a web application designed to streamline the process of reporting, tracking, and resolving public complaints such as potholes, faulty streetlights, water issues, etc.